KerenShay877/KerenShay877/README.md

 ### Hi there 👋

+Hello!
+I'm KerenShay.
+I'm a Computer Engineering student in the Open University of Israel, 2nd year.
+Additionally, I'm also a Frontend developer.

+I possess knowledge of the following languages:
+Frontend: HTML, CSS, Vanilla JavaScript, React JavaScript, React Redux Toolkit, React Query, Tailwind CSS, and Sass.
+Other: Java, C, Assembly (MIPS edition), and Python.

 <!--
 **KerenShay877/KerenShay877** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...